-2.09 PENETRATION SEALANTS
+2.08 PENETRATION SEALANTS

-- A. Fire-rated assemblies: Provide firestopping of all penetrations made by Work under this Contract in accordance with manufacturer's recommendations and requirements. - B. Thermal and Moisture Protection: Provide thermal and moisture protection made by Work under this Contract of all exterior wall, floor and roof penetrations.
+- A. Fire-rated assemblies: Provide firestopping of all penetrations made by Work under this Contract. - B. Thermal and Moisture Protection: Provide thermal and moisture protection made by Work under this Contract of all exterior wall, floor and roof penetrations in accordance with Division 7 requirements.